sky321/nextpi/README.md

 - install nextcloud
 	- cd nextpi
 	- sudo ./install.sh
-- login to nextcloud and change your password
 - reboot (after reboot the ssh port is changed -> see syscfg.sh)
 - optional use nc-restore.sh to restore your data
 - optional use nc-datadir.sh to move data to a different dir